Cru1seControl/python-cpackage/README.md

 ## CRemove Description
 CRemove takes 1 required argument, pkg.
 The second argument again defaults to False but is recomended set True.
 Remove the set package tree that it is given.

+## CVolume Description
+CVolume take 1 required argument, pkg.
+CVolume checks the set volume size in bytes, megabytes, and gigabytes.
+CVolume can also be added to each other to get a full volume size or subtracted to compare two volumes or more.